jenkins-x/jx-docs/content/en/blog/news/2023-kpt-live-apply.md

 In my case I removed an HorizontalPodAutoscaler from my cluster repository, but it wasn't removed from my cluster.

-When trying to find a solution to this I first tried to override this default list in kubectl of things to prune, but this tuned out to be difficult in the general case.
+When trying to find a solution to this I first tried to override this default list in kubectl of things to prune, but this turned out to be difficult in the general case.
 I also tried the already existing alternative of using `kapp` to apply the manifests, but I couldn't get that to work.
 Looking for other options I settled for `kpt live apply`.

 ## Configuration